 The abandoned Mormon Fort gained new life as "Los Vegas Rancho" when Octavius Decatur Gass of California developed the area.

 Gass had traveled to California and Arizona in search of gold.
 He stumbled across the old fort during his travels.
 He and his friends restored the fort and developed small "ranches" near it.

 With a steady source of water from the Las Vegas Springs, the ranch produced grain, vegetables and fruit.
 Los Vegas Rancho became a way station for people traveling to and from Southern California and Salt Lake City.
 The few who stayed in the valley lived in rooms at the old fort.

-At the springs and upper Las Vegas Creek to the west of the fort, James B. Wilson of Ohio and John Howell of New York worked together and filed for ownership of the 320 acres, which they called the Spring Rancho.
+At the springs and upper Las Vegas Creek to the west of the fort, James B. Wilson of Ohio and John Howell of North Carolina worked together and filed for ownership of the 320 acres, which they called the Spring Rancho.

 Howell and Wilson raised cattle and horses on irrigated grassy meadows and planted fruit trees.
 In 1872, Gass filed on most of the water from the springs, citing prior water rights.
 All the other land owners soon sold out to Gass.

 By 1878, Gass owned all the land watered by the creek.
 Wilson moved to another valley area with natural springs—the area now known as the Spring Mountain State Park.
 Howell settled in the Oasis Valley north of Beatty, Nevada.

 Gass married Mary Virginia Simpson, a niece of Ulysses S. Grant, in 1872 and had six children.
 Imagining the Colorado River would become a port for steamboats, he invested money in property development near the Colorado River.
 His land speculations went sour when the railroad provided an easier shipping method in the southwest.